Why use an image CDN? #

 - The Network Information API

-For example, the image CDN might serve JPEG XR to an Edge browser, WebP to a Chrome browser, and JPEG to a very old browser.
+For example, the image CDN might serve AVIF to a Chrome browser, WebP to an Edge browser, and JPEG to a very old browser.
 Auto settings are popular because they allow you to take advantage of image CDNs' significant expertise in optimizing images without the need for code changes to adopt new technologies once they're supported by the image CDN.

 Types of Image CDNs #